 - Member of the UTS Human Performance Research Centre

-- Fellow of Engineers Australia (application accepted)
+- Fellow of the Institution of Engineers Australia (FIEAust)

 - Fellow of the Institution of Mechanical Engineers (FIMechE)